Veteran’s & Community Support

 - Small maintenance jobs and gardening is available to veterans and war widows.

 - Student Community Service programs & Holiday Camps

-If you have gone into hospital, have moved into an aged care facility or live alone, we can arrange one of our community visitors or the Aged Care Support Officer to visit you.
+If you have gone into hospital, have moved into an aged care facility or live alone, we can arrange one of our community visitors or the Veteran Support Officer to visit you.